rppicomidi/rp2040-mcp4728-lib/examples/cli-example/README.md

 make
 ```

-To set up your build environment and then launch VS Code, try this sequence of commands from the Git Bash terminal
+To set up your build environment as above and then launch VS Code, try this sequence of commands from the Linux or Mac
-following by using the `Configure CMake` and `Compile Project` buttons in the Raspberry Pi Pico plugin Quick Access
+Terminal, or the Windows Git Bash terminal.
+Then push the `Configure CMake` and `Compile Project` buttons in the Raspberry Pi Pico plugin Quick Access to build your project.
-menu accomplishes the same thing.
 ```
 export NUM_MCP4728=2
 export MCP4728_I2C=i2c0